-Check Out Wild Booth Reaction To Astros’ Walk-Off Win In Game 2 Of ALCS
+NESN

 But one Astros broadcaster found himself caught up in the moment Sunday evening.

-Houston entered Game 2 of the American League Championship Series down 1-0 the New York Yankees, but changed that with one swing of the bat during extra innings.
-Carlos Correa knotted the series at one game apiece with a solo shot over the right field wall, causing Minute Maid Park to go berserk.
+Houston entered Game 2 of the American League Championship Series down 1-0 to the New York Yankees, but changed that with one swing of the bat during extra innings.
+Carlos Correa knotted the series at one game apiece with a solo shot over the right-field wall in the 11th, causing Minute Maid Park to go berserk.

 It was just as thrilling a win for the broadcasters covering the game as it was for the fans, to say the least.
 And radio broadcaster Robert Ford captured the booth’s reaction on camera.